SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-add-forge-now-pipeline.rst

 --------------

 | The second, third and fourth stages process the request in staging environment.
-| If the all jobs are successfully completed, the request status is updated to ``Scheduled`` and
+| If all the jobs are successfully completed, the request status is updated to ``Scheduled`` and
-  a comment is added to the Gitalb issue.
+  a comment is added to the Gitlab issue.

 |afnr_pipeline_staging_stages|